piranha/solovyov.net/src/en/2017/server-side-rendering.md

 rendered/initialized and start fetching their own data.
 So the dependency management here is really simple

-Also it occured that if you render your HTML in the same process your API is running there is no need to go through network and HTTP.
+Also, it occurred that if you render your HTML in the same process your API is running there is no need to go through network and HTTP.
 Clojure's Ring protocol is just a function which received a request, so if you can make a request in your code (and it's only a simple map), you can call this function and get data